ArnaudBelcour/tabigecy/README.md

 ### EsMeCaTa output clustering subfolder

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated with a taxon.
-If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
+If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteomes are represented in the cluster.
 This score is used when giving the `-t` argument.

 The `reference_proteins_consensus_fasta` contains the consensus proteins associated with a taxon name for the cluster kept after clustering process.

 The `proteome_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.

-`esmecata_metadata_clustering.json` is a log about the the metadata associated with the command used with esmecata and the dependencies.
+`esmecata_metadata_clustering.json` is a log about the the metadata associated with the command used with EsMeCaTa and the dependencies.

 `stat_number_clustering.tsv` is a tabulated file containing the number of shared proteins found for each observation name.